datahint-eu/vizor-echarts/README.md

 However, in real life, data sets are often huge and come from various different sources.

 Vizor.ECharts allows you to define data in 3 different ways:
-1. Inside the ChartOptions, as demonstrated in most samples
+1. Inside the ChartOptions, as demonstrated in most examples.
-2. Using async data sources in C#, allowing you to fetch data directly from the database
+2. Using async data loaders in C#, allowing you to fetch data directly from the database.
-3. Using remote data sources (e.g.: REST API) fetched by the browser
+3. Using external data sources (e.g.: REST API) fetched by the browser.

 ### Async data loading